Santpedor

-Santpedor ([ˌsampəˈðo]) is a municipality and town in the comarca of Bages, central Catalonia.
+Santpedor ([ˌsampəˈðo]) is a municipality and town in the comarca of Bages, central Catalonia, Spain.
 It is located north of Manresa, the flattest sector of Bages.
 Sights include the Romanesque-Gothic church of St. Peter, and the Hermitage of St. Francis.
+It is the birthplace of football manager Pep Guardiola and politician Anna Balletbò.

-Notable natives of Santpedor include Sandra Sangiao, the voice of the Barcelona Gipsy Klezmer Orchestra (BGKO) and Pep Guardiola, former Barcelona football player and current manager of Manchester City.
+In addition to the main namesake population center, the municipality also contains the population entity of El Mirador de Montserrat.